gearz-lab/rethinkdb-vagrant/README.md

 ... now you should have Chocolatey installed.
 We're gonna use to install the others.

+Installing Vagrant
+---

+Run this as an administrator:

+    choco install vagrant

+Now you should be able to run the `vboxmanage` command.
+If it doesn't work, make sure `C:\Program Files\Oracle\VirtualBox` is in your PATH.

 Installing VirtualBox
 ---

 Vagrant relies on a virtualization application that it calls a "provider".
 The default one is VirtualBox so let's install it.
 Run `cmd` as administrator and run this:

     choco install virtualbox

-Installing Vagrant
----

-Let's not forget about Vagrant.
-Run this as an administrator:

-    choco install vagrant

 Installing Cygwin
 ---